giantswarm/capi-migration/README.md

 ### Cleanup Phase

- * Remove the old CA fromt the etcd bundle
+ * Remove the old CA from the etcd bundle
  * Roll the masters again

 Errors still to be solved: